Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 Acceptance criteria:
 * Given that i am logged in i can leave a like a post.
 * Given that i dont have a account i cant like a post.
-* I can Unlike post after i have liked it.
+* I can unlike post after i have liked it.

 Implementation of tests:
 * When opening a post to view the whole post i can then read the post and like button is shown beneath the text.
 Originillay blue after clicked it turns blue.